cechrist/cardoon/doc/adding_devices.rst

 Attributes and functions description
 ------------------------------------

-Mandatory argument: ``devType = 'string'``.
-Specifies the netlist name of the device model, for example 'res' for a resistor model
+Mandatory attribute: ``devType = 'string'``.
+Specifies the netlist name of the device model, for example 'res' for a resistor model.

+Another mandatory attribute is ``category = 'string'``.
+This is the broad category to classify the current model in the :doc:`device_library` (for example *Basic Components*).
+You can use one of the existing categories or create a new one.

 The following attributes are not mandatory and defaut to empty lists if not specified.
 They can be used with any type of device model: